 Approximately 50% of malignant mammary tumors in the dog have receptors for either estrogen or progesterone.
 This means that the presence of these female hormones promotes the growth of these tumors.
 Benign tumors also have female hormone receptors and can also be stimulated by hormonal cycling of the female dog.
-This means that=2 0spaying is important even if a tumor has already developed; in one study, female dogs spayed at the time of mammary tumor removal or two years prior lived 45% longer than those who remained unspayed.
+This means that spaying is important even if a tumor has already developed; in one study, female dogs spayed at the time of their tumor removal (or in the two years prior to the tumor removal) lived 45% longer than those who remained unspayed.

 TYPES OF TUMORS

 The following are common classes of mammary tumors that might be found on a biopsy: